This post may contain affiliate links. Please see my disclosure policy for details.

 Locals will reserve tables so make sure you do too and guarantee your seat.
 The brunch is extremely popular so you may find the buffet area crowded!

 The Juuri café chain is a great value for money lunch spot.

 There are a few dotted around the city including one inside the Helsinki Design Museum.
 They often sell a sort of tapas called sapas which centre around Finnish cuisine.

-Also, as part of their chain they have Pikha restaurants which are casual lunch venues.
+Also, as part of their chain, they have Pikha restaurants which are casual lunch venues.
 I popped into Pikha Kasarma.

-You were entitled to treat yourself to salad, a hot lunch, water, coffee and a desert!
+You were entitled to treat yourself to salad, a hot lunch, water, coffee and a dessert!
 So, it’s great value for money.
 The hot dish of the day was a vegetarian curry which was perfect for the cold weather outside.